OxWearables/stepcount/data-dictionary.md

 ## Data Dictionary

 1. General Information
+    - **StepCountVersion**: Version number of the `stepcount` program used to run the analysis.
+This information is useful to ensure reproducibility.
+    - **StepCountArgs**: Arguments passed to the `stepcount` program to run the analysis.
+This information is useful to ensure reproducibility.
     - **Filename**: The name of the data file.
     - **Filesize(MB)**: The size of the file in megabytes.
     - **Device**: The brand or model of the device that recorded the data, or the file extension.